lucamartucci/lucamartucci.github.io/index.md

 * spectral graph theory
 * applications of linear/semidefinite programming, the Sum-of-Squares algorithms
-* algorithms and complexity of average-case optimization/inference problems

 You can reach me at &nbsp;***jiyu dot zhang at phd dot unibocconi dot it***